-In 1872 Samuel Butler’s Erewhon was published: and thus, the idea that robots can develop a human-like consciousness was introduced to the world.
-This artificial consciousness or self-awareness is part of another subject, the artificial intelligence and its representation in fiction often consists of a machine with cognitive capacities far beyond those of the average human, or at least as important.
-Some of the most famous portrayals of A.I are HAL 9000 in Stanley’s Kubrick adaptation of 2001: A Space Odyssey and Steven Spielberg’s A.I.
-Artificial Intelligence where the character is also humanoid.
-So is this what A.I. is like?
-Are we close to creating machines that can emulate the human mind and cognitive capacities?
-To find out, we first need some definitions of what A.I. is and also, a bit of context.
+In 1872 Samuel Butler's Erewhon was published: and thus, the idea that robots can develop a human-like consciousness was introduced to the world.
+This artificial consciousness or self-awareness is part of another subject, the artificial intelligence and its representation in fiction often consist of a machine with cognitive capacities far beyond those of the average human, or at least as necessary.
+Are we close to creating machines that emulate the human mind and cognitive capacities?

 Alan M. Turing

 In 1950, after his crucial role in cryptanalysis during World War II, Alan Turing, called the father of artificial intelligence, asks, "Can machines think?" in his seminal work Computing Machinery and Intelligence.
 Although this is not a definition, Turing created the famous Turing test in which an interrogator has to distinguish a human text response from a robot text response.